-- The grant program will utilize an equity lens with high priority given to organizations that are serving specific zip codes within San José and/or populations that have been disproportionately impacted by the pandemic.
-As part of its designated CARES Act Coronavirus Relief Funds, the City made approximately \$3.3 million available to nonprofit organizations to cover expenses related to the public health emergency.
-Funding areas include outreach and education around COVID-19; health and mental health services; case management; legal assistance; and distance learning/childcare.
-Funding is for needs and costs related to the pandemic and pandemic-induced recession.
-Awards to organizations will range from \$5,000 to \$150,000.
-Grants may be used to reimburse expenses specifically due to the COVID-19 public health emergency and allowable by the federal government. - As of October 9, 2020, the EOC completed restoration of the Kelley Park parking lot which was used to stage the FEMA trailers during the beginning of the pandemic. - On October 13, 2020 the EOC's Powered by People 2.0 Branch launched Session #1 of its Powered by People Learning Lab and opened registration for "Leading Remote Trainings". - On October 13, 2020, as the County's COVID-19 case positivity rate continue to steadily decline, the State authorized the County to move to Tier Three (Orange Tier) of the State's Blueprint for a Safer Economy, the County revised its Public Health Order on October 14, 2020 to reflect the changes.8 All Santa Clara County residents and businesses must follow both the State and County Health Officer Orders, and where there is a conflict between the two, the stricter Order must be followed. - On October 12, 2020, the City's Emergency Operation Center and department staff prepared to respond a PG&E Public Safety Power Shutoff Event that was scheduled to begin on the evening of October 14, 2020, which was projected to impact 150 addresses in the foothills along the city's eastern edge. - On October 14, 2020, the San José Public Library (SJPL) announced that all SJPL Express Pickup sites are now offering hotspot devices for checkout.
+- As of October 9, 2020, the EOC completed restoration of the Kelley Park parking lot which was used to stage the FEMA trailers during the beginning of the pandemic. - On October 13, 2020 the EOC's Powered by People 2.0 Branch launched Session #1 of its Powered by People Learning Lab and opened registration for "Leading Remote Trainings". - On October 13, 2020, as the County's COVID-19 case positivity rate continue to steadily decline, the State authorized the County to move to Tier Three (Orange Tier) of the State's Blueprint for a Safer Economy, the County revised its Public Health Order on October 14, 2020 to reflect the changes.
+All Santa Clara County residents and businesses must follow both the State and County Health Officer Orders, and where there is a conflict between the two, the stricter Order must be followed. - On October 12, 2020, the City's Emergency Operation Center and department staff prepared to respond a PG&E Public Safety Power Shutoff Event that was scheduled to begin on the evening of October 14, 2020, which was projected to impact 150 addresses in the foothills along the city's eastern edge. - On October 14, 2020, the San José Public Library (SJPL) announced that all SJPL Express Pickup sites are now offering hotspot devices for checkout.
 This service is available to SJPL members at no cost. - On October 15, 2020, the National Weather Service issued a Heat Advisory for Thursday, through Friday, October 16, 2020.
-In response, City operated a total of 3 cooling centers at: - Camden Community Center; - Vietnamese-American Cultural Center; and - Joyce Ellington Branch Library. - As of October 16, 2020, the EOC Logistics Section reported completion of Happy Hollow Park & Zoo safety assessment, continued supporting work in Beautify San Jose efforts, Stage 7 and 8 staffing preparations, facilities improvements, and citywide technology use and implementation.
+In response, City operated a total of 3 cooling centers at: - o Camden Community Center; - o Vietnamese-American Cultural Center; and - o Joyce Ellington Branch Library. - As of October 16, 2020, the EOC Logistics Section reported completion of Happy Hollow Park & Zoo safety assessment, continued supporting work in Beautify San Jose efforts, Stage 7 and 8 staffing preparations, facilities improvements, and citywide technology use and implementation. - On October 16, 2020 the EOC EPIO Branch completed:

-8 Revised Public Health Order, October 14, 2020
+8Revised Public Health Order, October 14, 2020

-- On October 16, 2020 the EOC EPIO Branch completed: - Amplification of County messaging on moving to Orange Tier of the state's Blueprint. - Amplification of Census-related information videos and posts. - Finalization of PRNS signage revisions in response to changing State guidance. - Collaborating with Community Energy Department (CED) to amplify PG&E PSPS-related messaging. - Collaborating with PRNS and CED to amplify Flex Alert messaging on energy conservation tips and cooling center activation hours. - On October 20, 2020, the City officially moved to Stage 8- Substantial Reopening of its Pandemic Recovery to Resilience Plan.
+- Amplification of County messaging on moving to Orange Tier of the state's Blueprint. - o Amplification of Census-related information videos and posts. - o Finalization of PRNS signage revisions in response to changing State guidance. - Collaborating with Community Energy Department (CED) to amplify PG&E PSPS-related messaging. - Collaborating with PRNS and CED to amplify Flex Alert messaging on energy conservation tips and cooling center activation hours. - On October 20, 2020, the City officially moved to Stage 8- Substantial Reopening of its Pandemic Recovery to Resilience Plan.
 The City adjusted its response, messaging, and priorities to best suit the needs of the community, adapting to the progressive modifications made by the Office of the Governor and the Public Health Officer to the Shelter-in-Place Order as well as recent reopening guidance.